jon-mil-92/DisplayHotKeys/README.md

 - [x] &thinsp; Add clearing of individual slots.
 - [x] &thinsp; Add exact refresh rate support.
 - [x] &thinsp; Split display mode into resolution and refresh rate.
+- [x] &thinsp; Add a latest version check in the "About" view.

 See [open issues] for a full list of proposed features (and known issues).